AtlasOfLivingAustralia/la-pipelines/README.md

 # Living Atlas Pipelines extensions

-This project is *proof of concept quality code* aimed at identifying work required to use of pipelines as a replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.
+This project is **proof of concept quality code** aimed at identifying work required to use of pipelines as a replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.

 ## Prototyped so far:

-1. Extension with ALA taxonomy
+1. Pipeline extension to add the ALA taxonomy to the interpreted data
 2. Extension with Sampling information (Environmental & Contextual)
 3. Generation of search SOLR index compatible with biocache-service